 Social Media Automation

 In case you’re late to the party, here’s a quick recap: social media automation is when you use software—or tools—to schedule and post content across your platforms.

-This software not only streamlines social media scheduling, curating, and posting, it gives you helpful analytics and metrics reports so you can see how your posts are performing and resonating with audiences.
+This software streamlines social media scheduling, curating, and posting.
+It also gives you helpful analytics and metrics reports so you can see how your posts are performing and resonating with audiences.

 Of course, there are things you can’t do with automation tools.
 And there are things you shouldn’t do with automation.

 Social media automation tools can’t:

 - Post the newest, freshest, most exciting content (meaning, it can load new suggestions for you, but you still need to choose what to share and when)

 These and other essential activities for productive social media should be performed by humans who understand your membership site’s purpose, goals, and needs.
 After all, one of the main purposes of social media is to connect with people on a more personal level.

 One component of social media automation is bots.
 Bots are parts of software—algorithms—that use artificial intelligence to do a variety of tasks.
 These tasks might be gathering information and interacting with members, customers, and followers.